juhp/fbrnch/README.md

 updated package links to the open package review.

 #### List open package reviews
+This lists one's open package reviews:
 ```
 $ fbrnch reviews
 ```
-This lists one's open package reviews.
-Various options like `--approved` or `--created` allow filtering by status.
+They can be filtered by status with various options like `--approved` or `--created`.

-One can also search for reviews with:
+One can also search for the review(s) of a specific package with:
 ```
 $ fbrnch find-review package-name
 ```